This Space Available

 Few books can match Collins’ memories, five years removed, of the magnificent visions he saw during his jaunt as Apollo 11’s command module pilot.
 He wrote upon approaching the Moon, “The moon I have known all my life, that two‐dimensional, small yellow disk in the sky, has gone away somewhere, to be replaced by the most awesome sphere I have ever seen.
 To begin with it is huge, completely filling our window.
 Second, it is three‐dimensional.
 The belly of it bulges out towards us in such pronounced fashion that I almost feel I can reach out and touch it… The vague reddish‐yellow of the sun’s corona, the blanched white of earthshine, and the pure black of the starstudded surrounding sky all combine to cast a bluish glow over the moon.
 This cool, magnificent sphere hangs there ominously, a formidable presence without sound or motion, issuing us no invitation to invade its domain.
 Neil [Armstrong, Apollo 11’s commander] sums it up: ‘It’s a view worth the price of the trip.’
 And somewhat scary too although no one says that.”
 Never before has a reader been so close to the Moon, and never before did an astronaut allow himself to be vulnerable enough to let us into his insular world, sans test pilot bluster.

-However, Collins’ entry into the lunar lottery is nearly waylaid by a back injury with necessitates surgery.
+However, Collins’ entry into the lunar lottery is nearly waylaid by a back injury that necessitates surgery.
 While this “come to Jesus” moment happens well before he’s inserted into Columbia atop a Saturn V in July 1969, at this point Collins establishes himself as a real writer with full command of language, and how it affects a reader.
 Check out his descriptions of the anesthetic haze he experiences, pre- and post-surgery: “Slice away, baby, I really didn’t care, and as they wheeled me into the operating room, I was only vaguely aware of very bright lights and some fool who wanted me to count backward from one hundred.
 I didn’t get very far… The next thing I remember is telling my wife a lot of very interesting things, but somehow her beautiful, sensitive face remained unaltered, impassive, as though she had not heard me.
 Finally, she drifted away, silently, and returned a long time later with Dr. Myers[.]”
 Collins straps the reader upon the operating table, helpless and prone, just as he pushes the same reader’s face ever so gently into face of the Moon.
 While history lets us know Collins made it through the surgery just fine, his writing puts us on the edge of our seats: will he recover?
 Will he ever be “normal” enough to walk again, much less go to space again?

 While only a very limited number of human beings ventured to the Moon between 1969 and 1972, Collins made a journey to our closest natural satellite accessible to everyone with Carrying the Fire.
 Written in what he called “my chicken scratchings” on yellow legal pads in longhand, then transferred to type, this book remains the gold standard in astronaut memoirs.
 Carrying the Fire was reissued last year in celebration of Apollo 11’s 50th anniversary, is available through most major book retailers, and is essential reading.